What are FedRAMP POA&Ms? Plan of Actions and Milestones Explained

 Paramify users spend 1/2 the time managing POA&Ms compared to traditional methods.

 You'll define your elements (people, places, and things) and inventory once, then use them everywhere.
-Our automated process means your constantly changing elements will stay up to date and your POA&Ms will stay accurate.
+Your constantly changing elements will stay up to date and your POA&Ms will stay accurate with Paramify's automated process

 Best of all, you'll get out of spreadsheets.